Hotels in Las Vegas

 Where should couples stay in Las Vegas?

-Are there budget-friendly hotels in Las Vegas?
+Are hotels in Las Vegas expensive?

 How many days should I stay in Las Vegas?